-A lot of research have revealed how the epigenetic modification induce lifelong values in offspring exposed to unhealthy maternal nutrition and lifestyle, obesity and Gestational Diabetes Mellitus (GDM) (Agarwal et al., 2018; Franzago, Fraticelli, Stuppia, & Vitacolonna, 2019; Gagné-Ouellet et al., 2017).
+Many studies have revealed the ability of epigenetic modifications to induce lifelong changes in offspring exposed to unhealthy maternal nutrition and lifestyle factors such as obesity and GDM (Agarwal et al., 2018; Franzago, Fraticelli, Stuppia, & Vitacolonna, 2019; Gagné-Ouellet et al., 2017).

-Typical pregnancy and DNA methylation
+Typical pregnancy-related changes in DNA methylation

-Part of pregnancy related risk factors can influence maternal DNA methylation, thus inciting the mother to clinical distress with long-term consequences.

-Immune tolerance is induced during pregnancy in order to avoid rejection of the semi allogenic fetus.
-Hence the first and early second trimester of pregnancy is considered to be the inflammatory phase (Erlebacher, 2013; Svensson-Arvelund et al., 2014).
-While leukocytes play a crucial role in proliferation, inflammation, immune tolerance, and critical role for maternal adaptation for normal placental and fetal development.
-M. White et.al found evidence of global hypomethylation in pregnant state compared to two non-pregnant state on maternal leukocytes.
-They have identified candidate genes that are involved in maternal adaptation to pregnancy by altered methylation profiles, including eight hypomethylated genes that are related to immunity such as IL1R2, IL1β, and HPR, to gametogenesis including SPAG4, CCIN, and housekeeping genes: PC, NDFUS2 and involvement of interlukin 1 family of genes has been previously implicated in the establishment and progression of pregnancy.
-Furthermore they found that hypomethylation of haptoglobin-related protein (HPR) gene might lead to increased HPR expression during normal pregnancy.
-HPR is a secreted plasma protein associated with high-density lipoprotein (HDL) particles, part of the innate immune response.
-Changed of DNA methylation that have shown may be one mechanism by whichever this occurs.
-Many studies have identified that DNA methylation as a possible mediator of the effect of prenatal stress in the offspring.
-Babenko hypothesized that prenatal stress has epigenetically regulated effects on health and disease of the nervous system from early development to old age.
-For example, in placenta with preeclampsia DNA methylation were increased at CpG site within genes encoding the glucocorticoid receptor and corticotrophin releasing hormone binding protein compared with normal placenta tissues (Oberlander et al., 2008; Serpeloni et al., 2017).
+Pregnancy-related risk factors can influence maternal DNA methylation patterns, potentially increasing clinical risk and rendering mothers susceptible to long-term consequences.
+Immune tolerance is induced during pregnancy to ensure that mothers do not reject the sem-allogenic fetus.
+Accordingly, the first and early second trimesters of pregnancy are considered to correspond to an inflammatory phase (Erlebacher, 2013; Svensson-Arvelund et al., 2014).
+Leukocytes play a critical role in the proliferation, inflammation, immune tolerance, and maternal adaptation processes that are integral to normal placental and fetal development.
+White et al. found evidence of global pregnancy-related hypomethylation in maternal leukocytes relative to that observed in non-pregnant individuals, leading to the identification of candidate genes that are involved in maternal adaptation to pregnancy based on their altered methylation profiles.
+These included hypomethylated immunity-related genes (IL1R2, IL1β, and HPR), gametogenesis-related genes (SPAG4, CCIN), and housekeeping genes (PC, NDFUS2).
+The involvement of interleukin (IL)-1 family genes has previously been reported to be important in the establishment and progression of pregnancy.
+These authors further found that the hypomethylation of the haptoglobin-related protein (HPR) gene may contribute to increases in HPR expression during normal pregnancy.
+HPR is a secreted plasma protein associated with high-density lipoprotein (HDL) particles, which play a role in the innate immune response.
+Many studies have identified changes in DNA methylation as a possible mediator of the effect of prenatal stress on offspring.
+Babenko et al., for example, hypothesized that prenatal stress has epigenetically-regulated effects on health and diseases of the nervous system from early development to old age.
+For example, in placentas affected by preeclampsia, increased DNA methylation has been observed at CpG residues associated with the genes encoding glucocorticoid receptor (GR) and corticotropin-releasing hormone-binding protein (CRH-BP), compared with normal placenta tissues (Oberlander et al., 2008; Serpeloni et al., 2017).

 Epigenetic changes in the placenta

-The placenta, which is a critical protagonist in regulating fetal growth, survival and development, is likely to play a key role in controlling the mother's fetal nutrient metabolism through epigenetic mechanisms, performed primarily by genomic imprinting.
-Adverse cases in the uterus, like Gestational diabetes mellitus (GDM), are associated with placental anatomy and changes in physiology, leading to disruptions in the supply of placental nutrition.
-Investigation of placental epigenesist will be notably essential in the search for biological markers of exposure, pathology and disease risk and can provide critical insights into the biology of disease development and pathogenesis.
-Accordingly, epigenetic alteration may aid in disease diagnosis and prognosis, over and above in focusing on new treatment and prevention strategies.
+The placenta, as an essential regulator of fetal growth, survival, and development, is likely to play a key role in controlling fetal nutrient metabolism through epigenetic mechanisms, primarily through maternal genomic imprinting.
+Adverse stressors such as GDM are associated with changes in placental anatomy and physiology, leading to disruptions in the supply of placental nutrition.
+Further research into placental epigenetics will be required to identify biomarkers of exposure, pathology, and disease risk and can provide critical insights into the biology of fetal development and pathogenesis.
+The identification of these epigenetic changes may also aid in disease diagnosis and prognostic evaluation, supporting the design of new preventative and therapeutic strategies.